KDE/frameworkintegration/README.md

 or double-click activation setting, and the use of standard themed icons.

-### infopage

-Common data files used in info page content in various applications.

 ### FrameworkIntegrationPlugin

 FrameworkIntegrationPlugin provides extra features to other KDE